rjrosati/inflation-simulation/README.md

 Things to try:

 - Causal horizon:
 Switch to GODMODE.
 Start a light beam.
 Notice how the light beam will never reach the causal horizon.
 End inflation.
-Causal horizon will disappear, why do you think that is?
+Causal horizon will skyrocket, why do you think that is?
-- Look at the plot.
+- Look at the plots in the two modes:
+NOTICE THE INTERSECTIONS: Your screams could hardly be heard during inflation but radiation era brings them back to those distant places!!!

 Some warnings:
 We are not solving the full FRW equations here, especially not when switching from inflation to radiation domination.